abdulrahim2002/SpaceShooterGamePlayingAgent/README.md

 # Game Playing Agent

-- The agent is trained using [_proximal policy optimization_](https://arxiv.org/abs/1707.06347).
+- The agent is trained using [_proximal policy optimization_](https://arxiv.org/abs/1707.06347)
-- The following is the result after 500,000 training steps.
+- The following is the result after 500,000 training steps

 ## Performance